 Ohio connection: Birth

-Julie Salamon was born July 10, 1953, in Seaman, OH, daughter of Alexander (a physician) and Lilly (a businesswoman; maiden name, Rapaport).
+Julie Salamon was born in Seaman, Ohio, daughter of Alexander (a physician) and Lilly (a businesswoman; maiden name, Rapaport).
 Her father had survived Dachau death camp though his first wife and baby girl were lost to the gas chambers.
 After the war, he returned to Prague where he met Lilly, who had survived Auschwitz-Birkenau.
 The married couple moved to the United States and, after a short time in New York, Salamon’s father learned that a small town in Southern Ohio was in need of a community doctor.
 The Salamon’s moved from the big city to the small town of Seaman, Ohio, in an area where the landscape was reminiscent of Alexander’s childhood home in the Carpathian foothills of Czechoslovakia.
 They were the only Jewish family in the town of 714.

 Julie enjoyed the type of childhood her parents had wished for their children – a normal, happy, upbringing free from danger and hatred.
 Salamon recalls pleasant memories of her early experiences in Seaman.
 “It was a beautiful place and people were nice.
 It’s always been that dichotomy for me – between knowing that there was horrible evil in the world, that people could do unspeakable things, and having kind, generous parents and living in a community where people really did watch out for each other,” noted Salamon in a 2003 interview with Jewish Woman magazine.
 Salamon’s father died in 1971, and her mother remarried.